 Making Visible the Invisible Zazenkai

-One-day zazenkai with zazen, dokusan, formal talk, and oryoki lunch.
-Designed for both experienced practitioners deepening their practice and newer students preparing for longer sesshin.
+One-day zazenkai with zazen, liturgy, dokusan, a teacher talk, and oryoki lunch.
+Designed for experienced students seeking to deepen practice and newer students preparing for sesshin.

 About this retreat